malmgrek/konkka/README.md

-# Konkka – Share costs of a joint venture
+# Konkka – Share costs of a joint project

 Playing around with Curses.
 Written using only Python 3 standard lib.
 The only requirement is to have Python installed.